A free, simple GUI utility made on a whim to download and manage macOS's beautiful video wallpapers.

 Can you add more videos or let me add my own videos to my system preferences?

-No. Watch the YouTube video for a deeper explination.
+No. Watch the YouTube video for a deeper explanation.
 There are applications that do offer alternatives to Apple's screen savers and wallpapers.
 I've investigated letting users customize videos and in my very quick surface test, it doesn't appear that it is editable without going into the SQLlite database.
 A portion the DB is encrypted.

 If you're a developer, you may want to poke around yourself in Library/Application Support/com.apple.idleassetsd/